Employment FAQs

 If you need your password reset, please use the SEVP Portal’s “Forgot Password” link and follow the prompts.

-If you are unable to access the SEVP Portal due to it being locked, please email our office at isss@colostate.edu and we will try to reset the Portal for you.
-This option is not always available in your record, so our office might not be able to unlock it for you.
+If you are unable to access the SEVP Portal due to it being locked, please email our office at [email protected] and we will reset your portal account.

 Yes, please upload a copy of your EAD card to your next OPT Reporting eForm.